Why Work at Omaha Public Schools?

 Advanced Degrees - Teacher receives compensation for education beyond the bachelor's degree.

-Internationally known financier and OPS alum, Warren Buffett, annually listed among the wealthiest Americans, has established a coveted award to honor teachers in Omaha Public Schools.
+Internationally known financier and Omaha Public Schools alum, Warren Buffett, annually listed among the wealthiest Americans, has established a coveted award to honor teachers in Omaha Public Schools.

 Many Omaha Public Schools teachers have won Nebraska Teacher of the Year awards, Presidential Excellence awards, and other national, regional and local recognition.